avidev-creator/neovimrepo/README.md

 # neovimrepo
-Personalised NeoVim Config Files with LSP
+Personalised NeoVim Config Files with LSP and also terminal themes and fonts

+## Complete Neovim Setup for JS, TS, Go And Tailwind

 # How To Use